March 27, 2026

 The LinkedIn Post (for inbound leads)

 A case study formatted as a LinkedIn post generates inbound leads from prospects who recognize themselves in the story.
-Post format: hook (the result), the situation, the solution, the outcome, a question directed at your target audience.
-See our guide on LinkedIn outreach and content automation for the full strategy.
+The format: hook (lead with the result), the situation, the solution in one sentence, the outcome with numbers, and a question directed at your target audience.

 Building Your Case Study Library: A 90-Day Plan